 I’ll be writing about the video How To Write Your Midpoint in your book or script SPOILERS – Titanic Captain America: Winter Soldier, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

-The “Midpoint” in your story comes when you’ve done all the set up in your story, and acts as a pivot to steer it towards the climax.
-You have got your Protagonist and your Antagonist locked in conflict, and they’re both motivated towards achieving what they want to achieve, and now you need to start the process of crashing them together to see who wins.
+The Midpoint in your story comes when you’ve done all the set up in your story.
+It acts as a pivot to steer it towards the climax.
+You have got your Protagonist and your Antagonist locked in conflict, and they’re both motivated towards achieving what they want to achieve.
+Now you need to start the process of crashing them together to see who wins.

 I’ll explain where in your timing that your midpoint comes, what it does for your story, and how to write an effective midpoint.